 “What can I substitute capers with in this recipe?

 Those are just some of the comments I get when I mention that capers are in a recipe!
-I just can’t understand why people don’t like it.
+I just can’t understand why people don’t like it because I love snacking on them.

 This deep dive into capers is my way of making you fall in love with them!